andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ## command_prompt

-Sends a command to the agent and retrieves the output.
+Sends a command to the agent and retrieves the output

 ### Endpoint